LimKimHoong/terminalWebsite-mai/README.md

-# Lim Kim Hoong's Personal Website
+# Kim Hoong's Personal Website

 Welcome to my personal website!
 This is a terminal-style website that provides a unique, interactive way to explore my background, work experience, projects, and more.